isleofcode/ember-cordova/pages/default_webviews.md

 ### For Android

-In Android, we default to using [Crosswalks](https://crosswalk-project.org) [cordova-plugin-crosswalk-webview](https://github.com/crosswalk-project/cordova-plugin-crosswalk-webview).
+Android allows developers to ship custom in-app browser distributions, and we default to using [Crosswalks](https://crosswalk-project.org) [cordova-plugin-crosswalk-webview](https://github.com/crosswalk-project/cordova-plugin-crosswalk-webview).

-Android allows developers to ship custom in-app browser distributions.
 Crosswalk will:

 - ensure your app is running in the same JS environment, vs. standard Android fragmentation;
 - give you consistency with CSS parsing; and
 - Improve JS performance, especially for older devices.